Carl A. Finley: Minority owner

 Finley did not seek attention to himself, but he played a huge role in the success of the Oakland A's, as general manager and vice-president of operations throughout the 1970s.
 He was the peacekeeper of the organization.
 In addition to working with Charlie to build the championship teams, it was also Carl's job to implement and manage Charlie's promotional ideas, such as the bright yellow and green uniforms, orange baseballs, Harvey the mechanical rabbit, Oakland A's Promotion Days, the Finley Fireworks, Charlie the Mule, and the A's 'Rally Railroad Bell Ringer'.

 Finley was the one who spoke at local organizations on behalf of the Oakland A's, dealt with players' contract reviews, and attended MLB annual owners' meetings between 1975 and 1980.
 He communicated regularly with the Oakland A's Minor League Division, and was a major decision-maker in bringing new talent to the majors.
 Charlie & Carl spoke often on the phone to make decisions - sometimes, when Charlie would fire an employee, Carl would quietly put the person back on the payroll the next day.
+Carl would coach Charlie on how to talk to the press.
+It always seemed like a reporter knew how to push one of Charlie's buttons, and make Charlie start ranting.
+This often resulted in angry words between Carl and Charlie.

 Finley had the final say on everything on a day-to-day basis at the Coliseum.
 He would sign off on the A's roster every late afternoon when the team was in town.
 He also dealt with the media, advertisers, season ticket holders, security, etc. Whenever a fan was hit by a foul ball, he had to see that person afterward.
 Finley seemed to take on the duties of whatever was best suited for the occasion: vice president, general manager, director of public relations, ticket manager, operations manager, etc.